 The mission of the Chandler High School Corps of Cadets Honor Guard is to represent AFJROTC to the American public.

 The vision of the Chandler High School Corps of Cadets Honor Guard is to ensure a legacy of cadets who promote the mission, protect the standards, perfect the image, and preserve the heritage.

-Kitty Hawk Air Society is the academic honor society of AFJROTC.
-KHAS promotes high academic standards, school and community service, self-confidence, and initiative.
-KHAS also develops leadership skills, recognizes academic excellence, and furthers members’ knowledge of the Air Force role in aerospace.
+Kitty Hawk Honor Society is the academic honor society of AFJROTC.
+KHHS promotes high academic standards, school and community service, self-confidence, and initiative.
+KHHS also develops leadership skills, recognizes academic excellence, and furthers members’ knowledge of the Air Force role in aerospace.

 Membership Requirements: The members of the organization must be enrolled at Chandler High School as full time students and must be registered for at least one Aerospace Science course during the school year.

 All cadets enrolled in the AFJROTC program will be considered for an invitation to join Kitty Hawk Honor Society.
 An invitation to join will be extended only to those students of good character who earn a minimum academic grade of “B” in their Aerospace Science course, are of good standing with the school and the Corps, and possess a 3.00 Cumulative GPA on a 4.000 scale.
 The decision to extend or not extend an invitation rests solely with the Senior Aerospace Science Instructor.
 Minimum grade standards must be achieved for the most recent grading period prior to induction.

 Copyright 2015-2024.
 Chandler High School AFJROTC.
 All Rights Reserved.

 Disclaimer: The information and opinions contained in this Internet site do not reflect the official policy or position of the United States Government, United States Air Force, or Jeanne M. Holm Center for Officer Accessions and Citizen Development.